fbardos/website/content/escooter/dashboard_overview_wthur.md

 ![section overview](../images/section_overview.png)

 The overview is built to give a visitor a quick overview of the data for the selected timeframe.
-Expected data quality: high, as long as the API data got updated every 3 minutes or more often.
+Expected data quality: medium (average trip distance) to high (scooters, trips), as long as the API data got updated every 10 minutes or more often.
 Besides a short introduction, there are 3 different KPIs:

 #### KPI: Scooters